fdioDocs/vpp-docs/docs/reference/vppcontainers/vagrantOverview.rst

 Overview
 ^^^^^^^^

-In finer detail, this guide shows how the VPP :ref:`vppVagrantfile` interacts with shell scripts to configure a `Vagrant box <https://www.vagrantup.com/docs/boxes.html>`_ that boots a VM with VPP *built*.
+This guide shows how the VPP :ref:`vppVagrantfile` interacts with shell scripts to configure a `Vagrant box <https://www.vagrantup.com/docs/boxes.html>`_ that boots a VM with VPP.

 .. _prereqlabel: